lucasnathaniel/K4L1_me/_posts/2020-03-30-discord-hidden-information.md

 Discord is one of mosts used communication software in the world that is supported on multiple platforms.
 There you can create servers, channels, and a lot of things like create bots.
 You can use this application via web/client or API.

-Some informations you can just see with API or edited client, like `hidden channels`.
+Some informations shouldn't be seen for any user on any plataform, but you can see with API or edited client, like `hidden channels`.
 On FireShell CTF 2020 I made two challenges that you need to manage these things and get the flag.

 ## MISC Challenges - Against the Perfect discord Inquisitor 1 & 2